grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 - _Filter_.**\_\_init__()**
 - _Filter_.**ontology\***
 - _Filter_.**sender_local_name\***
-- _Agent_.**set_ontology()\***
+- _Filter_.**set_ontology()\***
-- _Agent_.**set_sender_local_name()\***
+- _Filter_.**set_sender_local_name()\***
-- _Agent_.**filter()**
+- _Filter_.**filter()**

 **Module:** pade.acl.messages
 - _ACLMessage_.**clone()\***
 - _ACLMessage_.**reset_receivers()\***

 ## Agent Behaviours on PADE
 In this session we will approach quickly the new way to program behaviours in PADE.
-The used paradigm is based in JADE programming, so, if you want to know more about this agent-based programing style, see some examples with behaviours in JADE.
+The used paradigm is based in [JADE](https://jade.tilab.com/) programming, so, if you want to know more about this agent-based programing style, see some examples with behaviours in JADE.

 The first one thing to keep in mind while developing behaviours is that behaviours have two important methods to be implemented.
 They are: `action()` and `done()` methods.

 The `action()` method is the most important to be implemented, because is it that will perform the actions of the behaviour (consequently, of the agent).
 All "hard code" of behaviour must be put on `action()` method.

 Next, the `done()` method must implements the end of the behaviour, in other words, it must to tells the PADE when a behaviour finishes its actions.
-This method must returns a `boolean`, which indicates if a behaviour ended by returning `True`, otherwise, returning `False`.
+This method must returns a `boolean`, which indicates whether a behaviour is ended (by returning `True`), or not (by returning `False`).
 There are cases where you don't need to implement this method, because it is predefined, as we will see later.

 To better understand how PADE executes behaviours actions, the diagram bellow synthesis the behaviours cycle within PADE scheduler.

 ![Behaviours life cycle diagram on PADE](images/behaviours_lifecycle.png)

 At each execution, a behaviour will perform its `action()` method, executing soon after its `done()` method.
-If the `done()` method returns `True`, the behaviour will be executed again; if the `done()` method returns `False`, the behaviour will execute its `on_end()` method and, so, will ends.
+If the `done()` method returns `False`, the behaviour will be executed again; if the `done()` method returns `True`, the behaviour will execute its `on_end()` method and, so, will ends.
 The `on_end()` method can be overridden to execute post-execution actions.
 It is useful for signalizes when a behaviour ended of for clearing control structures used in the behaviour execution.

 Basically, behaviours may be of two types: finite behaviours or infinite behaviours.
 They do exactly what their names mean, that is, finite behaviors end at a definite time (its `done()` method will returns `True` in a determined time) and infinite behaviors never end (its `done()` method never will returns `True`).
-The classes, in PADE, that implement the finite behaviours are `OneShotBehaviour` and `WakeUpBehaviour`.
+The classes in PADE that implement the finite behaviours are `OneShotBehaviour` and `WakeUpBehaviour`.
 In its turn, the classes that implement the infinite behaviours are `CyclicBehaviour` and`TickerBehaviour`.
 The `SimpleBehaviour` class is a general model, while `SequentialBehaviour` class models a special type of behaviour that will be discussed later.

 To further explain the features of the behaviours classes in PADE, we will see each one of them separately in the next sub-sessions.

 ### OneShotBehaviour class
 The `OneShotBehaviour` class is a class that models finite behaviours.
-Its main feature is that its `done()` method always returns `True`, always ending after its first execution.
-Let's look at an example by writing a `OneShotBehaviour` that makes an agent say "hello world".
+Its main characteristic is that its `done()` method always returns `True`, ending the behaviour soon after its first execution.
+Let's look at an example by writing a `OneShotBehaviour` that makes an agent says "hello world".

 ```python
 # Needed imports